oneclickorgs/one-click-orgs-deployment/HACKING.md

 You can just choose 'single organisation mode', or if you want to test multi-tenancy mode, you'll need lines in your hosts file which point `yourorganisation.localhost`, etc. to `127.0.0.1`.

+## Quickly creating an organisation

+Unless you're working on the founding stage itself, it can be handy to create an active organisation to experiment with, without having to walk through all the founding steps manually.

+To do this, run the `oco:dev:create_organisation` rake task:

+  $ rake oco:dev:create_organisation

 ## Updating

 When you pull updates from the repository, you may need to update your gem bundle (if `Gemfile.lock` has changed) and/or migrate your database (if `db/migrate` has changed):